sfbrigade/Mobile-Fusion-Tables/README.md

 Mobile Fusion Tables
 ====================

-This is a mobile-ready template using Google Maps and Fusion Tables, based on Derek Eder's [Fusion Table Searchable Map Template](https://github.com/derekeder/FusionTable-Map-Template).
+This is a mobile-ready template using Fusion Tables and jQuery Mobile, based on Derek Eder's [Fusion Table Searchable Map Template](https://github.com/derekeder/FusionTable-Map-Template).

 Demos
 -----